anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

    the same signals manipulated when ``true`` is passed.

 *Note:* This function does take time, as OS calls are slow.
-Using it will increase the M calling overhead by a factor of 2-5 times the bare calling overhead (on the order of 1.4 microseconds, see ``make benchmarks``)
+Using it will increase the M calling overhead by a factor of 2-5 times the bare calling overhead (on the order of 1.4 microseconds on a typical 2020s x86_64 CPU; see ``make benchmarks``)